 - 1/2 cup olive oil

 - 1 1/4 teaspoon Italian seasoning

-Carefully bring up two of the long sides of the foil so the edges meet at the center.
-Fold the two edges over together at least three times.
-Fold up the edges on the open sides at least two to three times and crimp those together with your fingers as well - if you are throwing these onto the campfire coals (directly on the fire is not recommended) you do not want any chance of ashes making their way inside!
+- Carefully bring together the two ends of the foil from the bottom piece so the edges meet at the center.
+Fold the two edges together over at least three times.
+Then rotate and fold up the edges on the open sides at least two to three times and crimp those together with your fingers as well.
+If you are throwing these onto the campfire coals (directly on the fire is not recommended) you do not want any chance of ashes making their way inside!

-Let the food marinate for a minimum of 1 to 2 hours.
+- Let the food marinate for a minimum of 1 to 2 hours.
 Grill the packets over (or in the coals of) an open fire flipping them once until the meat is cooked to desired doneness, about 20 to 25 minutes total.
+Can also be baked in the oven.
 Carefully open each foil packet to let steam release before eating.
 Serve as is and enjoy!

 5/23/13 Update: For those interested in learning more about why we think it’s okay to occasionally cook with foil you may find this scientific article helpful.